-Bank indebtedness, accounts payable and accrued liabilities, long term debt and promissory notes payable are classified as other financial liabilities and are measured at amortized cost.
+Bank indebtedness, accounts payable and accrued liabilities, long term debt and promissory notes payable are classified as other financial liabilities and are measured at amortized cost using the effective interest rate method.
 The carrying value of accounts payable and accrued liabilities approximates fair value due to the relatively short period to maturity.
 The carrying value of long term debt and promissory notes payable approximates its fair value as the interest rate on certain long term debt is variable and interest rates on the promissory notes are comparable to rates of similar debt.